 The game has one playing mode for the solo player – beat the clock.
 In essence this is an arcade game.
-OK, we can still work with this, bit disappointed about the lack of a grand prix mode but I can just dig out Super Monaco for that.
-Two players can enjoy a split screen mode – better get the other AA guys up to speed first…
+Bit disappointed about the lack of a grand prix mode but I can just dig out Super Monaco Grand Prix for that.
+Two players can enjoy a split screen mode – better get the other AA guys up to speed first!

 As a port of the Amiga version this simply doesn’t work.
-You can admire EA in a way for trying to replicate this across the platforms but the MD version suffers because of it.
-With the Amiga’s enhanced graphics, multiple game modes and better sound (the MD sound is almost 8-bit bar the occasional bit of speech) it’s easy to overlook the game’s one-dimensionality.
+You can admire EA/Gremlin in a way for trying to replicate this across the platforms but the MD version suffers.
+With the Amiga’s enhanced graphics and better sound it’s easy to overlook the game’s one-dimensionality.
 Here, it’s all too obvious.
-Why they didn’t use the license to create a much more rounded game (maybe with the graphics tuned down) is beyond me.
+Why they didn’t use the license to create a much more rounded game is beyond me.
 Fun in two-player if your mate has a bit of Lotus experience, but hardly re-playable in single player.

 Lotus is much like the flower.
 Pretty to look at for a while until it withers and dies all too soon.